 I did not remember this picture being taken, but that is all of the Skaggs men.
 I know it was taken before 1992 because that is the summer my grandfather died, but I do not really know when it was taken.
 The length of the shorts — and the loudness of my shirt — makes me think sometime between 1988 and 1990, back when real men wore short shorts.

 When I look at that picture and see my cousin, I realize how fortunate I am.
 Tommy’s father died before he was a teenager.
 My father did the best he could to be the “father figure” for his brother’s son, but I know it was tough.
-Tommy (he’s not Tommy anymore) has two grown sons of his own, so a current picture would now have seven men in it.
+Tommy (he’s not called “Tommy” anymore, except by us) has two grown sons of his own, so a current picture would now have seven men in it.